seatable/seatable-admin-docs/docs/upgrade/extra-upgrade-notice.md

     The script essentially adds the user `healthcheck` to the MariaDB database and stores the credentials in a file accessible to the container."

-??? success "Django CSRF protection"
+??? info "Django CSRF protection"

     Django 4.* has introduced a new check for the origin http header in CSRF verification.
 It now compares the values of the origin field in HTTP header and the host field in HTTP header.
 If they are different, an error is triggered.